launchdarkly/launchpad-ui/CONTRIBUTING.md

 ### Step 2: Write and test your code

-See our [Guides](#guides) below for advice on how to accomplish common tasks.
+See our [common tasks section](#common-tasks) below for advice on how to accomplish common tasks.

-For testing, you can visit the [README.md](./README.md) to learn which test commands we have available.
+For testing, you can visit the [tests section](#running-tests) to learn which test commands we have available.
 We have a minimum coverage score you must fulfill for unit tests, so make sure to write a few tests to cover base cases and any heavily-used interactions.

 You should also consider adding `axe` accessibility tests.
 See other packages for examples.